 Hot dogs, fireworks, and movies: three things that are synonymous with celebrating the 4th of July holiday.
 There’s much to celebrate about the still relatively young United States of America, and certainly plenty to work on, as is the case with any country.
-Thanks to a variety of filmmakers and storytellers, nearly all of the diverse aspects of the American experience have been portrayed on film.
+Thanks to a variety of filmmakers and storytellers, so many of the diverse aspects of the American experience have been portrayed on film.

 From the the rah rah enthusiasm of movies like National Treasure to the thrills of Jaws to the thought-provoking and moving drama of Born on the Fourth of July, Harriet, Glory and Mr. Smith Goes to Washington, there is something for everybody as they reflect on America and celebrate her Independence Day.

-Here are a few films that A.frame has rounded up for you to screen while beating the summer heat this 4th of July.
+Here are a few films that A.frame has rounded up for you to enjoy while beating the summer heat this 4th of July.

 Jaws is the blockbuster that set the bar when it debuted in the summer of '75.
 Widely considered one of the greatest films ever made, Steven Spielberg’s breakout film features horror, suspense, action, adventure, and even a dash of comedy.
 Written by Peter Benchley (adapted from his novel) and Carl Gottlieb, the film is grounded in the reality of man versus nature versus bureaucracy.
 Beachgoers are being picked off one by one by the unstoppable great white shark hidden in the water, but, at the insistence of the mayor of Amity Island, the beaches cannot close on the 4th of July as that would result in a loss of tourism dollars.
 So, an unlikely trio of heroes (Roy Scheider, Richard Dreyfuss and Robert Shaw) set off into the perilous waters to hunt the shark down, setting the stage for one gripping finale.